Loftus, North Yorkshire: Community and culture

 Loftus parish includes the settlements of Boulby, Carlin How, Cowbar (in Staithes), Easington, Handale, Liverton Mines, Liverton, Loftus, Scaling and Skinningrove.

-Loftus' facilities include the Loftus Swimming Baths, Loftus Youth Club, Loftus Army Cadets, Scouts, Cubs etc. The town also has its own dance studio - Triple Dee Dance Studio - which offers dance classes for children age two upwards.
-The studio started inside the town hall and later the company moved into their own studio on Zetland Road.
+Loftus' facilities include the Loftus Swimming Baths, Loftus Youth Club, Loftus Army Cadets, Scouts, Cubs, Rainbows, Brownies & Guides.
+The town also has a Taekwondo Studio - Loftus Martial Arts & its own dance studio - Triple Dee Dance Studio - which offers dance classes for children age two upwards.
+The studio started inside the town hall and later the company moved into their own studio on Zetland Road and then moved on again to a larger studio on Zetland Road (formerly Trinders).
 It also has a fire station and part-time police station.

 Loftus Town Hall was commissioned by Lawrence Dundas, 3rd Earl of Zetland, erected by a Thomas Dickinson of Saltburn, and was first opened in 1879.

 Tees Valley Leisure Limited, which was established in 1999 as an industrial and provident society, provides a variety of leisure services on behalf of Redcar & Cleveland Borough Council operating for the benefit of the community as a non-profit distributing organisation.
 They took over the running of Loftus Leisure Centre, which had been opened in 1981 to provide the community with swimming facilities.
 The centre was improved with the addition of a sauna suite in 1985 and a fitness suite in 1998.